|Architecture You Love||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist Architecture

 BETTY CUSHING SURBECK

-In the early 1960's, there were no public universities offering architecture in Connecticut, so Betty Cushing inquired about the NCSU School of Design.
+In the early 1960's, there were no public universities offering architecture in her native Connecticut, so Betty Cushing inquired about the NCSU School of Design.
 Her uncle, a science professor at the campus, lived in Raleigh.
 Both he and her parents discouraged a career in architecture -- it was a man's field, after all -- yet that did not deter her passion for design.
 After a year of general studies at the University of Connecticut, she enrolled at the NCSU School of Design in 1963.
 When she arrived, there were no dorms available, so she rented a room off-campus with a friend of her aunt.
-The next year Watauga Dorm opened and she lived with another female student from the School of Design.
+The next year Watauga Dorm opened and she lived with another woman at the School of Design.
 Surbeck does not recall her name.

 "The first year I had the Werners, husband-and-wife professors from the Philadelphia area.
 I had Joe Boaz for standards, he was pretty good, and Harwell Harris who was wonderful.
 He had us all over to his house.
 Brian Shawcroft, who was British, told me he didn't like to teach women because they would just get married and have babies.
 He did take me for a ride in his sports car, however."

 "I was good at math, but the engineering courses were discouraging for some women and that was difficult.
 We would march in civil rights demonstrations and go to the Players Retreat (a legendary bar still on Oberlin Road).
 I remember the 'love-ins' and one of the psychology professors recruiting students to try LSD to promote creativity.
 It was a crazy time."